bezhermoso/bezhermoso.github.io/app/_til/fuzzy-find-all-the-things.md

 published: true
 ---

 There is nothing much to say other than that _junegunn_'s `fzf` is an awesome utility.
 It accepts a list of things and provides an interface to fuzzy-find through them.
 Its output is simply the string that you have selected.
-It's a perfect embodiment of the perfect UNIX program -- it does one thing and one thing well.
+It's a perfect embodiment of the ideal UNIX program -- it does one thing and one thing well.

 Here is a super simple example: